FinnRules/xote/xote/README.txt

 XOTE is a mod developed by FinnRules with art done by FinnRules and RobinFox.
+It introduces three new liquids, new decorative items, new consumables including apple cider and vodka, items to modify your player physics, and a number of new ores to mine and items to make with them.

 Copyright (C) 2010-2013 FinnRules <finnrules23@gmail.com>